codeWithEdison/drive-logix-connect/PRODUCTION_READY_LIVE_TRACKING.md

 ## ✅ Implementation Complete

-Your Lovely Cargo Platform now has a **production-ready live tracking system** with real-time GPS updates, interactive Google Maps, and comprehensive error handling.
+Your Loveway Logistics now has a **production-ready live tracking system** with real-time GPS updates, interactive Google Maps, and comprehensive error handling.

 ## 🎯 What's Been Implemented